 "What'd they ever do to you?!"
 Natsu bit back before a cocky grin slowly slid over his lips.
 "Me on the other hand…I'm about to give you lots to get angry about."
-The fire engulfing his fists amplified, sending waves of heat around him.
-Laxus forced himself to focus on the raging Dragon Slayer, summoning power into his fists.
+The fire engulfing his arms amplified, sending waves of heat around him.
+Laxus forced himself to focus on the raging Dragon slayer, summoning power into his fists.
 If the boy wanted to be crushed with an audience watching, then so be it.
 His gaze shifted to Lucy one last time before he expunged her existence completely from his mind.
-It was time to get serious.

 Angered further by the successful hit, Laxus grasped Natsu by his scarf and lifted him over his head, flinging him at the wall.
-The Dragon Slayer twisted so his hit feet first.
-He pushed off, sending himself toward his opponent like a flaming torpedo.
+The dragon slayer twisted so his feet hit first.
+He pushed off, sending himself toward his opponent like a flaming arrow.
 Laxus dodged and Natsu hit the marble tiles at a roll; spinning into another crouch.

 They stood ready with their eyes locked on their target, only moving to wipe the touch of blood from the corner of their mouth or from the cut over their eye.

 "Is that it?
 I thought this was supposed to be a fight."
 Natsu smirked and Laxus snorted in response.

 "Don't get cocky, kid.
 In less than two minutes this town will be turned to dust."

 Lucy and Happy gasped in unison.
 They had forgotten about the Thunder Palace.
 The blonde shook her head; so that was what Erza was doing.
 Though she had not really thought about it at the time, Lucy realized that there had to be a very good reason for the powerful knight to just run from a fight with Laxus.
 But could she truly take down every lacrima in such little time.
 Then there was the danger of the link magic...